dobooth/devdocs_linker/README.md

 This is a Chrome extension that opens relative Devdoc/Merchdoc links in a new browser tab.

-It looks at a selected string and if it is recognized as a devdocs link, you can use the "Open in Devdocs" context menu to open the link.
+It looks at a selected string and if it is recognized as a devdocs/mercdocs path, you can use the "Open in Devdocs/Merchdocs" context menu to open the link.

 ## How to install